mlochbaum/Singeli/doc/minfilter.md

 Oh, right… So do you know a good way to do that?

 We have some vector scan code already, for prefix sums, let me find it… Rolling average uses it, takes the prefix sum and then differences of that based on the window size.
 Come to think of it, we could probably do that without putting the sum in a buffer.
 I remember there are problems if the window is larger than the result but something like that scan-fold-scan thing should work.
 Anyway, here's the scan.
 Along with our lovely collection of shuffle instructions courtesy of Intel.
+This is old code, I'd shuffle with iintrinsic/select now.

     include 'arch/c'
     include 'skin/c'
     include 'skin/cext'
     include 'util/for'
+    include 'util/tup'
     include 'arch/iintrinsic/basic'

     # Lane crossing permutes shuf_32 and shuf_64 are much slower